-Separate Dining Rooms, Family Rooms and a Study/Office would be considered additional accommodation.
-However, new houses containing these rooms may still be eligible for CHG funding, provided the overall floor area does not exceed the Maximum Eligible Floor Areas given in Table A.
+Separate dining rooms, family rooms and a study / office would be considered additional accommodation.
+However, new houses with other room configurations may still be eligible for CHG funding, provided the overall floor area does not exceed the maximum eligible floor areas given in Table A.